azavea/raster-vision/docs/object-detection.md

 ### Commands

-Raster Vision supports four commands.
+Raster Vision supports four *commands*.
 * `make_train_data`: creates training chips from raster data and annotations
 * `train`: trains a model
 * `predict`: makes predictions on raster data using a model
 * `eval`: evaluates the quality of the predictions against ground truth annotations

 ### Config files
-Each command is configured with a config file in the form of a JSON-formatted [Protocol Buffer](https://developers.google.com/protocol-buffers/docs/pythontutorial), and there is a different schema for each command.
+Each command is configured with a *command config* file in the form of a JSON-formatted [Protocol Buffer](https://developers.google.com/protocol-buffers/docs/pythontutorial), and there is a different schema for each command.
 The advantage of using protobufs (rather than conventional JSON files) is that we get compositional schemas, validation, and automatically generated Python clients for free.
 The schemas are stored in the `.proto` files in [rv2.protos](../src/rv2/protos), and are compiled to Python classes using `./scripts/compile`.

 ### Projects